How To Use And Configure WordPress Widgets – Part 4

 To learn more about using the Jetpack plugin, go here:

-If you see widgets displaying on your blog sidebar area that aren’t showing up under the active sidebar inside your Appearance > Widgets section, it’s because with some themes, until you add widgets to the sidebar menu, the theme will display its own default set of widgets.
+If you see widgets displaying on your site’s sidebar that aren’t listed under the active sidebar in the Appearance > Widgets section, it’s because some themes will display their own default set of widgets unless you add widgets to your sidebar.

 For example, this site displays widgets in the sidebar …